 - Like Delta-9 THC and CBD, Delta-8 is a cannabinoid that is extracted from the cannabis plant; however, a majority of the Delta 8 THC products on today’s market are chemically derived from mixing CBD isolate with strong acids and solvents.

 - Delta-8 and Delta-9 THC are similar cannabinoids with similar effects, but they differ in production and chemical makeup.

 - Delta-8 THC properties will get you high, but the lack of regulation within the Delta-8 market holds concerns for the safety of products.

 - Delta-8 THC is not legal, and despite the fact that it is very easy to come by in vape shops and gas stations, the obscurity behind Delta-8’s legality will not be left unanswered for much longer.

-- Kentucky Cannabis Company does not support the use of Delta-8 products, but if you are consuming Delta-8 please do proper research and educate yourself about the product in question to ensure your safety.
+- Kentucky Cannabis Company does not support the use of Delta-8 products, but if you are consuming Delta-8 please do proper research on how it it made and educate yourself about the product in question to ensure your safety.

 Delta-8 Tetrahydrocannabinol (Delta-8 THC) is an isomer of Delta-9 THC, the infamous psychoactive compound in the cannabis plant responsible for the “high” associated with marijuana.
 Delta-8 is a minor cannabinoid that is found naturally in cannabis in minute amounts or can be chemically derived from CBD isolate.
 Delta-8 is highly sought after for its unique psychotropic effects, which are said to be similar to those of marijuana but with substantially less intoxication.
 The delta-8 for sale in most, if not all, of the stores in the United States is synthetic delta-8 derived from chemically derived from CBD.

 The Dangers of Delta-8 THC